 US Sales Tax

 The United States has no national sales tax.
-This means that each individual state decides, how sales tax is governed.
+This means that each individual state decides, how vat USA per state is governed.
 Forty-five individual states and the U.S. Capital, Washington D.C., have a sales tax.
 (Washington D.C. is not a state, but it operates like a state for the purposes of sales tax compliance.)
 Five U.S. states do not have a sales tax at all.

 - 45 states and the District of Columbia collect statewide taxes.
 (Alaska, Delaware, Montana, New Hampshire, Oregon do not have any sales tax at all!)